Course Catalog 2024-2025

 ARH 216 The Art and Architecture of the Ancient Roman World (4 Credits)

 From North Africa to Gaul, from the Pillars of Hercules (Straits of Gibraltar) to Asia Minor, the interrelationships of art and power in the visual culture of the ethnically diverse Roman empire, from the first century B.C.E. through the fourth century C.E., are the subject of study.
-We also examine works of art from later periods as well as literature and film that structure our perception of the Roman world.
+The class also examines works of art from later periods as well as literature and film that structure the perception of the Roman world.
 Counts for ARU. {A}{H}

 Fall, Spring, Variable